 Help!
 My Dog Suddenly Has Excess Gas (Or Worse)

-Gas in dogs is not uncommon, and it’s not always a sign that your dog needs to go to the vet.
+Gas in dogs is not uncommon, and not always a sign that your dog needs a vet.
 There are things you can try to do at home before you take your dog to the vet.
-This article will discuss what causes gas, how you can tell if your dog has gas, and ways you can help make your pup’s gas more manageable.
+This article will discuss what causes gas, and how you can tell if your dog has gas.
+Why do my dogs farts smell so bad and what ways you can help make your pup’s gas more manageable?

 The main component of gas in dogs is, of course, air.
 It’s not just air, though.
 The other elements are simple sugars (monosaccharides and disaccharides), nitrogen-containing compounds (ammonia and urea), fatty acids, carbon dioxide, hydrogen sulfide, and the sulfur-containing gases hydrogen sulfide and methanethiol.

-Excessive gas is usually caused by a dog eating something that upsets its stomach.
-The first step in solving the issue is finding out what you’re pupated is and then not giving them anything similar to it for 24 hours.
+When a dog eats something that irritates its stomach, it will experience excessive gas.
+To avoid giving them anything similar for 24 hours, find out what you’re pupated is.
 If they still have gas, try feeding your dog a bland diet until their symptoms improve.
-This will help them digest their food better and reduce the risk of further vomiting/diarrhea episodes.
-Do Dogs Poop More Since They’re Pregnant?
+This will help them digest their food better and reduce the risk of further vomiting/diarrhea.

 A dog that is pregnant will have altered digestion and urination patterns.
-However, this is normal and should not worry you unless your dog starts to lose weight or look sickly in some way.
-It is important to keep a close eye on your dog during their pregnancy and make sure they eat enough to support their growing puppies.
+This is normal and should not worry unless your dog starts to lose weight or look sickly in some way.
+It is important to keep a close eye on your dog during its pregnancy.
+Make sure your dog eats enough to support its growing puppies.